 Music Therapy

-At Sunny Days Therapeutics, located in Watkinsville, GA, our music therapist provides services in our office and within our community.
+At Sunny Days Therapeutics, located in Watkinsville, GA, our music therapist provides music Therapy services in our office and within our community.
 We take pride in helping individuals, neurodivergent individuals and groups at your location.

 What is Music Therapy